syncfusion-content/javascript-docs/js/api/ejRangeNavigator.md

-Specifies the horizontalAlignment of the label in RangeNavigator.
+Specifies the horizontalAlignment of the label in range navigator.
 See <a href="global.html#HorizontalAlignment">HorizontalAlignment</a>